tahoma2d/tahoma2d_docs/source/applying_special_fx.rst

 .. tip:: **To access the FX Schematic:**

-    Click the Schematic toggle button (|schematic|) at the right of the bottom bar of the Schematic window until the title bar displays **FX Schematic**.
+    Click the Schematic toggle button (|schematic|) at the right of the bottom bar of the Schematic panel until the title bar displays **FX Schematic**.

 .. tip:: **To navigate the FX Schematic:**